Chapter 5:

 8:33 PM

-Vernon hastily descended into the middle of downtown Trenton, searching for the least crowded area possible; unfortunately, that ended up being a dank alleyway behind restaurant.
-The minute he landed, grumbling noises came from behind a dumpster, almost causing him to have a heart attack!
+Vernon hastily descended into the middle of downtown Trenton, searching for the least crowded area possible; unfortunately, that ended up being some dank alleyway behind a restaurant.
+The minute he landed, grumbling came from behind a dumpster!
 It turned out to be a homeless person rolling over on their makeshift bed.
-Vernon crept up to the man, making sure he was asleep.
-With that confirmed, Vernon breathed a sigh of relief and dropped a five-dollar bill on the man’s jacket.
-Quickly, running down the street pushing past other pedestrians and nearly tripping over a dog as he checked his phone, Vernon sped to his destination.
+Vernon peered over the man’s shoulder, making sure he was asleep.
+With that confirmed, he breathed a sigh of relief and dropped a five-dollar bill on the man’s jacket.
+Sprinting down the street, pushing past pedestrians and nearly tripping over a dog as he checked his phone, Vernon sped to his destination.
 “She’s going to be pissed.”
-The signal at a crosswalk warned him to halt his sprint.
+The signal at a crosswalk warned to halt his run.
 “Come on, dammit!”
-He reacted uncharacteristically as the normally relaxed man began cursing while fiddling with his suit.
-“Is that…her?
-She looks pissed…”
+He felt uncharacteristically restless, cursing and fiddling with his suit.
+“Is that her?
+She looks pissed.”

-Vernon spied the light brown skin and black curls of the woman he was intending to meet.
+Vernon spied the light brown skin and black curls of the woman he intended to meet.
 He finally came up to her, totally out of breath, and brow tinged with sweat from dashing the whole way.
 “Late…why do I even bother?”
 She placed her palm on her forehead.

 “Because you like me so much, Raquel.
 Come on, you know it’s true.”
 Raquel Childs, the detective from the incident looked at Vernon with contempt.